All images used in this website, including all the blogs

 purpose of knowledge and education of our visitors.

-One of the primary drivers for this inter-island travel is simply variety.
-Imagine having your favourite flavour of ice cream, delicious as it is, but sometimes you just fancy trying something a little different, perhaps a scoop of something tropical and tangy.
+Imagine eating your favourite flavour of ice cream.
+Delicious as it is, sometimes you just fancy trying something a little different, perhaps a scoop of something tropical and tangy.
 That's Saint Lucia for many Martinicans.
 It's a chance to experience a different culture, a different pace of life, and a different landscape, all within a relatively short hop.

-Charting the Course: Getting from Martinique to Saint Lucia
+Charting the Course from Martinique to Saint Lucia

 Martinique uses the Euro (€), while Saint Lucia's official currency is the Eastern Caribbean Dollar (XCD).
 While some establishments in Saint Lucia may accept Euros or US Dollars, it's generally advisable to exchange some currency into XCD for ease of transactions, especially at local markets and smaller establishments.
 Credit and debit cards are widely accepted in tourist areas, but it's always good to have some cash on hand.